lfriends/java-outlook365-oauth2/README.md

     * click **Authentication** on the left panel
         * Add a platform: "Mobile and desktop"
         * select: "https://login.microsoftonline.com/common/oauth2/nativeclient"
-        * add a redirect URI, eg: "http://localhost" (wont be used)
+        * add a redirect URI, e.g.: "http://localhost" (wont be used)
         * click "Configure"

      * click **Certificates and secrets**